Skip to content

 Strip Posting

 You will only see strips for aircraft that have requested planned an ADES or ADEP of your aerodrome.
-Aircraft doing circuit work at your aerodrome, but not arriving or departing there will not receive a strip.
+Aircraft doing circuit work at your aerodrome, but not arriving or departing there will not have a strip.

 Strip Layout